nxp-mcuxpresso/mcuxsdk-doc/gsd/using_kconfig.md

     extern serial_handle_t g_serialHandle;
     ```

-35. Add Code section from Shell.c that defines the menu options
+35. Add Code section from ***shell.c*** that defines the menu options
 The primary content for the project is to propery setup the code for the Shell commands.
-The modified shell.c commands will drive the LED initialized in the GPIO example.
+The modified *shell.c* commands will drive the LED initialized in the GPIO example.

 The following code will make these changes to the Shell commands:
 - Simplify the Shell commands to control 1 LED